scottstella/showcase-react/README.md

 Located in `.husky/pre-commit`:

 - Runs automatically before each commit
-- Executes `lint-staged` to:
+- Uses `lint-staged` to process staged files:
+  - For TypeScript/TSX files:
-  - Run ESLint on staged TypeScript/TSX files
+    - Runs ESLint with auto-fix
+    - Formats with Prettier
+  - For other files (JS, JSON, CSS, etc.):
-  - Format staged files with Prettier
+    - Formats with Prettier
 - Prevents commit if there are any linting errors
 - Can be bypassed with `git commit --no-verify`